larsjuvik/hasher/README.md

 ![Static Badge](https://img.shields.io/badge/made_with-C%23-blue)

 A cross-platform, simple-to-use application for computing and verifying file-hashes.
-Comes as a GUI- or CLI-application.
+Comes as a GUI- and console-application.
 Built on .NET 8.

 <p align="center">